List of United States Navy amphibious warfare ships: Landing craft tank (LCT)

 The United States Navy built 1,394 landing craft tank, designated Landing Craft Tank (LCT) in World War II.
-Those that were still in use in 1949 were redesignated as Landing Craft, Utility.
+Those that were still in use in 1949 were redesignated as Landing Craft, Utility (LCU).

 Landing craft utility (LCU)

 The United States Navy built the LCU 1466, 1610 and 1627 classes after World War II.
 Seventy old LCUs (likely ex-LCTs) were retired from amphibious duties and reclassified as Harbor utility craft (YFU).

 Landing ship medium (LSM)

 Towards the end of World War II the United States Navy built 558 Landing Ship Medium (LSM) type vessels across three classes.
 They were originally designed under the classification Landing Craft Tank - Mark 7 but were reclassified after exceeding 200 feet in length.

 As of February 2023 the US Marine Corps has proposed the purchase of 18 to 35 modern LSMs; this LSM concept was previously known as the Light Amphibious Warship (LAW).